Melongena corona (Gmelin, 1791) St. Johns County, Florida

 shell had been found in southern Georgia.

 Recently received information indicates that Canadian sheller Harold Lamb, while visiting St. Augustine in 2013, found five live Melongena and egg cases in sucking mud in the Matanzas River near the County Road 206 (CR-206) bridge at Crescent Beach, St. Johns County Florida.
 This represented a significant northern extension of the confirmed range of the species.
 During Harold's May 2016 visit to St. Augustine he once again found one live Melongena corona and egg cases near the CR-206 bridge (see page three for images).
+Eight years later on 6/28/2022 Paul Jones found a pair of live specimens in the same area (see top image below).
+The specimens measured 89.21 and 105.38 mm.

 In light of Harold's finds in dangerous and nearly inaccessible mud habitat near Crescent Beach, the existence of similar nearly inaccessible habitat in the Tolomato River and Nassau Sound with the presence of empty Melongena shells, It appears possible that the range of Melongena corona could in fact extend to Camden County in far southeast Georgia where similar mud habitat exists.